 If you are porting to a cheaper property, you could be in a position to reduce your mortgage amount.
 Check your mortgage for terms and conditions regarding making early repayments, and whether a fee applies.

-What happens if my mortgage lender won’t let me port my mortgage?
+What happens if my mortgage lender won’t let me port a mortgage?

 If you can’t port your mortgage, you can either: